Timeline: The Bastille Day attack in Nice

-NICE, France (Reuters) - It took just 15 minutes for a man to carry out an attack that killed at least 84 people, 10 of them children, and injure more than 200 in the French city of Nice on July 14.
+NICE, France (Reuters) - It took possibly just 15 minutes for a man to carry out an attack that killed at least 84 people, ten of them children, and injure more than 200 in the French city of Nice on July 14.

-Mohamed Lahouaiej Bouhlel drove a 19-tonne truck at high speed into crowds as a fireworks show to mark France's Bastille Day national holiday was coming to an end.
-He was shot dead after plowing through the crowd for some 2 km (1.5 miles) and firing from his vehicle with a pistol.
+The man drove a 19-tonne truck at high speed into crowds as a fireworks show to mark France's Bastille Day national holiday came to an end on Thursday.
+He was shot dead after ploughing through the crowd for some 2 km (1.5 miles) as he opened fire from his vehicle with a pistol.

 Following is an outline of the sequence of events.